Emmotes/ic_spoilers/docs/season_7.md

 We only have data for three seasonal champions so far.
 They are Shaka, Selise and D'hani.
 The rest are as yet unknown.

+This means the theme this season is (or seems to be) Rivals of Waterdeep champions.

 # Changes

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.